Fiordarancio/graduation-party-games/Passalessandra/README.md

 Application.persistentDataPath + /savings/custom_qas_playerB.json
 ```

 You can find a template for questions in this repo.
 The application will search for these files via [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html), so put them into the folder that your OS requires.
-If there is no such file, predefined lists will be loaded
+If there is no such file, predefined lists will be loaded and saved so that it will be easier for you to find the files later.

 # Coming soon
 * Add menus